If not addressed, a coolant leak can cause extensive damage to your car’s engine.

 Specific to turbocharged cars, if the seals between the compressor and engine become damaged, they may leak into the turbo and combustion chambers.
 Like a blown head gasket, turbo seal leaks are often internal, meaning you’ll have coolant loss but no visible leak.

-Some turbos are also cooled by a blend of engine oil, which, after burning up in the engine, will exit the tailpipe as dark smoke.
+Some turbos are also cooled by a mixture of engine oil, which, after burning up in the engine, will exit the tailpipe as murky smoke.

 #4: Coolant Leak Is Too Small To Notice And May Be Evaporating

-Another reason your car could lose coolant with no leak and no overheating symptoms is that the leak is too tiny to notice.
-Pinhole leaks may only cause a few drops of coolant loss per month, barely enough to leave a puddle.
+Another reason your car could lose coolant with no leak and no overheating symptoms is that the leak is too minuscule to notice.
+Pinhole leaks may only cause a few drops of coolant loss per month, scarcely enough to leave a puddle.

 Coolant will escape as liquid or vapor, depending on the leak’s position.
 Since coolant is a mixture of 50/50 antifreeze and water, it can evaporate if it drips on hot engine components.